sabegg2/Project3/README.md

 ### Overall conclusion

 Based on this analysis, the measurements of temperature, wind direction, and wind speed from the 2D and 3D anemometer show themselves to be very similar and with a strong linear relationship.
 There is some scatter in the data, but when averaged over time, the values are within a reasonable error tolerance.
 Removing data with low wind speeds (less than 1m/s, the typical threshold for reliable measurements anyway) reduces the scatter.
 This suggests that the 2D anemometer data can be used instead of the 3D anemometer data if needed.

+## Database

+In this project, we were required to store and extract the data from at least one database.
+I used pgAdmin.
+My SQL schema is [anemometer_db_schema.sql](anemometer_db_schema.sql).
+To access the data, I wrote a Node.js server ([server.js](static/js/app.js)) that will query my PostgreSQL database and serve the data over HTTP as a json file.
+In order for the data to display, my local server needs to be running.

+## New library not covered in class

+In this project, we were required to include at least one JavaScript or Python library that we did not cover in class.
+I used three new libraries: pg, express, and cors.
+The pg library is used to interact with PostgreSQL databases from a Node.js application.
+The express library is a fast, minimalist web framework for Node.js, used to build web servers and APIs.
+The cors library provides middleware to enable Cross-Origin Resource Sharing (CORS) in an Express application.
+CORS allows your server to handle requests from different origins (domains, ports).

 ## References for data